 - Authorize IS&T to circulate the submission to conference committee members (or journal reviewers) for

 peer-review and/or selection purposes.

 - Pay Symposium registration fees: If your work is accepted, you are obligated to register and present your work at EI as scheduled.
 Publication is conditional on your presentation.
 We ask that you register at the appropriate registration rate by the early registration deadline.
-At least one full (non-student) registration is required with each accepted paper or presentation.
-For academic groups, for every author that registers at the full rate, two other student members in the group may register at the student author rate.
+At least one full registration is required with each accepted paper or presentation at the appropriate level (student or non-student).
 Authors accepted under the Journal-first option must register for the conference AND pay the journal publication charges; reduced rates apply.
 See journal-first information for details.

 - Fund your registration, travel, and accommodations independent of IS&T.

 - As applicable, secure a visa to travel to the US.
 Support letters are provided to accepted authors.
 We suggest that you choose the early decision submission option and complete the visa letter request form as soon as you are notified of acceptance.

 - Ensure that all clearances (government and company) have been obtained to present and publish the work.
 If you are a DoD contractor in the USA, allow at least 60 days for clearance.

 - Sign and submit the IS&T Copyright Transfer Agreement.
 Please note that accommodations are made for authors who need to sign creative commons copyright forms such as CC BY and other options.

 - Submit a full-length manuscript (typically 4-6 pages) for publication in the IS&T Digital Library by the stated deadlines unless Presentation-only is selected.